 Pool Rules

-LAST UPDATED 5/1/2023
+LAST UPDATED 5/12/2026

 The cost of any property damage or expense incurred through violation of the Rules by a member or member’s guest will be charged to the responsible member.
-The Swimming Hole, Inc. cannot be responsible for loss or damage to personal property on its premises.
+Swimming Hole, Inc. cannot be responsible for loss or damage to personal property on its premises.
 Members are urged to respect the property and privacy of neighboring residents.

 LIFEGUARDS